XenonIO/cybersecurity/README.md

 ## Q. Why is it called a plan, not a policy?

 A. Under attorney advice, *company policies* are litigated upon, while *company plans* are not.
-It does not lesson the intent to follow the document, but reflects the reality that no organization can achieve 100% compliance to their policies nor plans at all times.
+It does not lessen the intent to follow the document, but reflects the reality that no organization can achieve 100% compliance to their policies nor plans at all times.

 ## Q. What is CAIQ?